 STILLWELL: It’s subjective.

 BLAIN-CRUZ: Everybody’s experience is unique.
 I think in terms of creating the space, there’s also something about how the body functions as an organism.
 All of the spaces are connected.
 Working with Adam Rigg, the set designer, we thought a lot about how to maintain that interconnectedness.
-There was one point in the set design where we were like, “One room’s over there and one is all the way over here…” And everyone’s like, “No, they have to be unified in some way.”
+There was one point in the set design where we were like, “One room’s over there and one is all the way over here…” But we decided, no, they have to be unified in some way.

 STILLWELL: Like a body.